iamciera/music_history/README.md

 # Music History

-This is my attempt to keep track of all new albums I listen to.
-In 2012 I started to keep a list of all my favorite albums released in the current year.
-In 2014 I started keeping track of every album I listen to.
+This is my attempt to keep track of new music albums.
 The only rating I give is LOVE, which is listed in a seperate list at the bottom of each year.

 Music suggestions are appreciated.